 Writer Ann Rittenberg and agent Laura Whitcomb team up to teach you all you need to know about the writing process and the publishing business.
 Their 2006 guide offers lots of useful advice about how to prepare your story even before you begin to write, and how to submit proposals, decipher submission guidelines, and more.

-8 Responses to “15 Top Writing Guides for Novelists”
+8 thoughts on “15 Top Writing Guides for Novelists”

 I love your list!
 Another book I have thought was good was Julia Cameron’s The Artist Way.
 It isn’t specific to writing, but it is great for a person who just can’t get started and just needs to get over their fear in writing.
 Thank you for great recommendations!